sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 so transitions should be considered as a way to move towards earning a point in the *Good Bank*.

+The game loop is not something a GM needs to enforce, it should happen naturally.

 ## Downtime

 `TODO - restrict rest to 1 day`